 - Level 1 Quoted prices (unadjusted) in active markets for identical assets or liabilities - Level 2 Inputs other than quoted prices included in Level 1 that are observable for the asset or liability, either directly or indirectly - Level 3 Inputs for the asset or liability that are not based on observable market data.

-The carrying value of cash and cash equivalents, accounts payable and accrued liabilities, and lease liabilities approximates fair value due to their short-term nature.
+The carrying value of cash and cash equivalents, promissory note receivable, term investment, accounts payable and accrued liabilities, and lease liabilities approximates fair value due to their short-term nature.

 15. Financial instruments (continued)